-Nilsen, who was born in 1945, will never be released.
-Since he was found guilty of six murders and two attempted murders at the London Central Criminal Court, other serial killers have come to light, some of them with many more victims, notably the Greater Manchester family doctor Harold Shipman, convicted of 15, but probably responsible for 218 and possibly up to 250.
-He featured in the CBS series the week before Nilsen
+Since Nilsen, more spectacular serial killers in terms of the number of victims have come to light, among the Greater Manchester family doctor Harold Shipman, convicted of 15, but probably responsible for 218 and possibly up to 250.
+He featured in the CBS series the week before Nilsen.

 In the US, Gary Ridgway confessed to murdering 71 women; American gay killers include John Wayne Gacy with 33 victims, and Jeffery Lionel Dahmer who, with 17, is frequently compared to Nilsen.
 Andrei Chikatilo, the Butcher of Rostov or the Red Ripper, was convicted of murdering 33 women.
-Currently at the top of the list in terms of quantity with 138, however, is Luis Alfredo Garavito, La Bestia, who largely targeted street children in Colombia.
-He was originally sentenced for 1,853 years in prison, reduced to 22 after he helped police with their enquires, a good deal if you could live that long.
+Currently at the top of the list in terms of quantity with 138, however, is Luis Alfredo Garavito, or La Bestia, who largely targeted street children in Colombia.
+He was originally sentenced for 1,853 years in prison, reduced to 22 after he helped police with their inquiries.